No Radial Excitations in Low Energy QCD. I. Diquarks and Classification of Mesons: Re--classification of Mesons

 \subsection{Decays of diquark--antidiquark mesons and the $N\bar N$ threshold}

-Our model is schematic and thus it is not intended to provide detailed predictions about decays of the three types of mesons in our model.\footnote{As pointed out in \cite{Barnes:1999gv}, the data for decay amplitudes and branching fractions for mesons is anyway far from accurate, making it difficult to test any strong decay models \cite{3P0,Kokoski:1985is,Ackleh:1996yt}.} However, we can still use our model to say something about these decays.
+Our schematic model is not intended to provide detailed predictions about decays of the three types of mesons in our model.\footnote{As pointed out in \cite{Barnes:1999gv}, the data for decay amplitudes and branching fractions for mesons is anyway far from accurate, making it difficult to test any strong decay models \cite{3P0,Kokoski:1985is,Ackleh:1996yt}.} However, we can still use our model to say something about these decays.

 There is a clear distinction between the expected decays of $\QQA$ mesons and $\QQB$ mesons \cite{Chan:1977ty, Jaffe:1977cv, Hendry:1978hv}.
 This distinction is due to the fact that $\Q _1$ is a color antitriplet ($\bar \3 _c$), while $\Q_2$ is a color sextet ($\6 _c$).